sack212/BasicAzureCamp/HOL/create-virtual-machine/README.md

 ##Summary

-By completing this lab you have learned how to create virtual machines using several different methods: the Preview Portal interface, the Cross-Platform Command Line Tools, PowerShell and Automation Runbook.
+By completing this lab you have learned how to create virtual machines using several different methods: the Azure Portal interface, the Cross-Platform Command Line Tools, PowerShell and Automation Runbook.
 Additionally, you have seen how to attach an empty datadisk to the virtual machine, how to generate a Remote Desktop Protocol file to connect to the machine, and how to install extensions.